d451gon/MULTILANE/README.md

 <img src="/gifs/lane_0147.gif" width="507" height="460"/>

-### Examples of trajectory endpoint prediction
+### Examples of trajectory endpoint prediction (3 second horizon)

 We show the predicted endpoint distribution for the candidate centerline with the highest probability.
+The model predicts a discrete distribution over possible locations of the target 3 seconds into the future.

 **Yielding to do a left-turn**